Soujannita95/ATM4110/content/aodata/_index.md

 ### Hierarchical Data Format (HDF)
-Data managed by NASA are usually in HDF type format (HDF4, HDF5, HDF EOS 5)
+Data managed by NASA are usually in HDF type format (HDF4, HDF5, HDF EOS 5) Since I do not heavily use this data type, it may be better to quote what Dennis Shea (NCAR) says through [https://climatedataguide.ucar.edu/climate-data-tools-and-analysis/hdf](https://climatedataguide.ucar.edu/climate-data-tools-and-analysis/hdf).

+"The Hierarchial Data Format is available in two  versions: the original HDF4 and the more recent HDF5.
+Unfortunately, HDF4 and HDF5 interfaces and data models are completely incompatible.
+The HDF5 data model is more flexible and is a "a true hierarchical file structure, similar to the Unix file system."
+HDF5 does have some new features that are appealing to climate research, such as, parallel I/O and variable compression.
+(Note: Our experience is that any compression level greater that '1' is not worth the additional time required for the increased compression.)

+The HDF{4/5}-EOS format extension defines three additional data types based on HDF objects: grid, point, and swath.
+These data types allow the file contents to be referenced to Earth coordinates, such as latitude and longitude, and to time.
+An irritating issue is that standard HDF library calls cannot readily access geolocation or time data or metadata.
+Users must use the HDF{4/5}-EOS interfaces.The converse is also true.
+Certain information can only be accessed via standard HDF4 interfaces.
+Hence, both interfaces may be required to get at all the information on the file.

+The netCDF user communities have numerous conventions for creating the contents of netCDF files, in particular, the commonly used COARDS and CF conventions.
+Unfortunately, the HDF communities do not seem to have any generally adopted conventions for HDF files.
+Perhaps, the variety of data sources, particularly satellites, inhibits the creation of common conventions?"

+Reading HDF5 type file can be done using ```netCDF4``` package.
+In the class, I will show this.

 ### GRIB